buildbot/buildbot/README.md

   => dojo has support for i18n/l10n and accessibility
 * Use TastyPie as a model for a generic REST API library => We decided to use data as a basis for REST API, we just need a translation layer for data <-> json REST, implemented in rest.py

+* Need to download bootstrap from upstream instead of having a hardcopy in our source code.

 # Database Updates #